adia-dev/chroma-zig/README.md

 Chroma-Zig is a Zig library that provides flexible and dynamic string formatting with ANSI color codes.
 It supports standard ANSI colors, ANSI 256 extended colors, and true color (24-bit) formats, allowing for colorful terminal output with ease.

+# NOTE-test

+[!NOTE]

+> [!NOTE]
+> Chroma-Zig is currently in development and may not be fully functional.
+Please refer to the repository for the latest updates and information.
+It currently only support compile-time formatting.
+So make sure to use it in a compile-time context.

 ![Showcase example of the application on a terminal](./assets/term.png)

 ## Table of Contents